breadboard-ai/breadboard/packages/website/src/docs/visual-editor/boards-and-providers.md

 ![The button to choose to manage Providers](/breadboard/static/images/using-the-visual-editor/manage-providers.png)

-This will show an overflow menu where we can choose to add a new Provider.
+This will show an overflow menu where we can choose to **add a new Provider**.

 ![The new Provider dialog](/breadboard/static/images/using-the-visual-editor/new-provider-dialog.png)

-This can be one of two types:
+This new Provider can be one of two types:

 1. **A Board Server**.
 A Board Server is a remote store of boards, which can be used in a similar way to the local board store, but which allows us to share our boards with others.
-The [reference implementation](https://github.com/breadboard-ai/breadboard/tree/main/packages/board-server) for the Board Server can be found in the Breadboard GitHub repo.
+The reference implementation for the Board Server can be found in the [Breadboard GitHub repo](https://github.com/breadboard-ai/breadboard/tree/main/packages/board-server).
 2. **A File System Directory**.
 It is possible to mount a directory from your device, and to use that as a board Provider.
-Please note, though, that currently the File System API is **only available in Chrome**, and that it shows only files ending in `.json` within that directory.
+Please note, though, that currently the File System API is **only available in Chrome**, and that it shows only files ending in `.json` within the selected directory.

-Any Provider that we have added can also be removed by clicking on the icon next to the Provider list, and by choosing the action we wish to take.
+Any Provider that we have added can also be removed by clicking on the icon next to the Provider list, and by choosing **Remove provider**.

 ![The Provider actions](/breadboard/static/images/using-the-visual-editor/provider-menu.png)

 > [!NOTE]
-> If we use a File System Provider and change the contents outside of Breadboard we won't automatically see them reflected in the Visual Editor.
-We can use the **Refresh provider** option in the overflow menu to update the listing at any time.
+> If we use a File System Provider and change the directory's contents outside of Breadboard we won't automatically see it reflected in the Visual Editor.
+We can use the **Refresh provider** option in the overflow menu to update the board listing at any time.

 ### Creating New Boards